JGSNETO/JGSNETO/README.md

 ## Hello, all!!

-I am an automotive engineer admirer of technology and innovation applied for the automotive indrustry.
+I I am an automotive engineer who works every day to push the boundaries of the industry.
+I am driven by challenges and the desire to create disruptive technologies applied to the automotive industry.
+On my GitHub, I will be sharing the knowledge I have and the projects I have developed!
-This repository will be used to share my research and projects.
-My main focus it is in stacks related with automotive industry.

 ### 🖥️ Tecnologies and Tools: